 This book accompanied me on my travels through the summer of 2018 after I picked it up in Oxfam in near-new condition.
-I queried their asking price of £6.99 but it was worth every penny!
+I queried their asking price (£6.99 for a paperback in a charity shop?) but it was worth every penny!

 You’ll see a theme running through my must-read books and this one is no different.
 It’s about getting out of ego-consciousness and awakening your soul.

 A.H.
 Almaas has been an important teacher to me over the last few years.
 His ‘Diamond Approach’ draws upon Sufi mysticism and in The Alchemy of Freedom he expands upon his earlier ideas, yet somehow putting them succinctly into less than 200 pages.

 Again, we’re learning how to free ourselves from the limits that we and society place on us.